Document issued on: December 3, 2002

 For questions regarding the use or interpretation of this guidance contact the Premarket Notification (510(k)) Section at 301-796-5640.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
-Please use the document number (857) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 857 to identify the guidance you are requesting.

 Determination of Intended Use for 510(k) Devices; Guidance for CDRH Staff